Digital River coordinated fulfillments

 event.

-Continue listening for and responding to fulfillment related events.
-After receiving each event, update the status of the order in your system.
+Continue listening to and responding to fulfillment-related events.
+After receiving each event, update the order status in your system.

 For more information, refer to the following sections on the Capturing and cancelling payment charges page: